ALLEGHENY UNION BAPTIST ASSOCIATION

 Highmark Community Walk May 12th.

-This site is dedicated to providing information, education and resources
+This site is dedicated to providing information and identifying resources regarding sickle cell disease (SCD) education, treatment, research and psychosocial services.

-We, the Sickle Cell Society of Pittsburgh, invite you to join us in understanding and seeking a cure for SCD through volunteerism, participation in events and other activities throughout the years.
+We, the Sickle Cell Society, Inc., invite you to join us in understanding and seeking a cure for SCD through participation in events and other activities throughout the year.

 What Is Sickle Cell Disease?

 Sickle cell disease (SCD) is a group of inherited red blood cell disorders.
 In SCD, the red blood cells become hard and sticky and look like a C-shaped farm tool called a “sickle.”
 People with SCD can live full lives and enjoy most of the activities that other people do.
 If you have SCD, it is important to learn how to stay as healthy as possible.